 ONS explain these figures differ to those published by Department of Health and Social Care in England (DHSC) and Public Health Wales (PHW):

 These figures are different from the daily surveillance figures on COVID-19 deaths published by the Department of Health and Social Care (DHSC) on the GOV.UK website, for the UK as a whole and constituent countries.
-Figures in this report are derived from the formal process of death registration and may include cases where the doctor completing the death certificate diagnosed possible cases of COVID-19, for example, where this was based on relevant symptoms but no test for the virus was conducted.
-Our figures also include any deaths that occur outside hospital.
-(Author emphasis)
+Figures in this report are derived from the formal process of death registration and may include cases where the doctor completing the death certificate diagnosed possible cases of COVID-19, for example, where this was based on relevant symptoms but no test for the virus was conducted. (my emphasis)

 PHW figures include reported deaths in a hospitalised patient or care home resident where COVID-19 has been confirmed with a positive laboratory test and the clinician suspects this was a causative factor in the death.
 PHW death figures are published by local health board but not by local authority or place of death.